 D.A.R.T.
-(Domestic Abuse Resistance Team) Schedule of Prior Year Findings For the Year Ended December 31, 2021
+(Domestic Abuse Resistance Team) Schedule of Prior Year Findings For the Year Ended December 31, 2023

-A. Report on Internal Control and Compliance Material to the Financial Statements
+Report on Internal Control and Compliance Material to the Financial Statements

-There were no prior year findings for the year ended December 31, 2020.
+There were no findings for the year ended December 31, 2022.